ISEA International: History

-ISEA has its roots in the symposia begun in 1988 in Utrecht, the Netherlands, in order to support the founding and maintenance of an international network of organisations and individuals active in the field of the electronic arts.
+The symposium series began in 1988 in Utrecht, the Netherlands, in order to support the founding and maintenance of an international network of organisations and individuals active in the field of the electronic arts.
 The idea behind its creation was to create a network for those who are active and interested in electronic arts.
 The organization was later founded in 1990 in The Netherland, as an international membership association called the Inter-Society for the Electronic Arts.
 The Board and membership of ISEA has always been international, bringing together individuals and organisations from around the world.
 From the founding of ISEA until 1996 the organisation was based in the Netherlands.
 From 1996 to 2001, ISEA headquarters was based in Montréal, Canada.
 After a period of a provisional HQ again in the Netherlands, in 2008 a new Headquarters was established at the University of Brighton, United Kingdom.
 The Inter-Society existed for over 15 years as a membership organisation and in 2009 ISEA was changed from the association to a foundation called “ISEA International” and the headquarters moved to the UK.

-The organisation is now managed by the ISEA International foundation board, whose main role is to select the host city of each symposium.
+The organisation is now managed by the ISEA International foundation board, whose main role is to select the host city of each symposium based on bids submitted after a Call for Candidates.
 The foundation board works closely with the host to ensure that the goals of ISEA are achieved.
 Historically the symposia were held as both a biennial and annual event.
 As of 2009, the symposium has been held annually again.

 ISEA is one of the most prominent international events on art and technology around the world, bringing together scholarly, artistic, and scientific domains in an interdisciplinary discussion and showcase of creative productions applying new technologies in electronic art, interactivity and digital media.
+Each ISEA event inspires participants with new themes to showcase artistic, scientific, and technological growth by transcending historical limits.

-The ISEA International Headquarters was previously hosted at the University of Brighton in the UK; where Sue Gollifer was the Executive Director of the ISEA International Headquarters.
-In 2022 it was announced that the University for the Creative Arts would become the new headquarters for the organisation, and that Jeremiah Ambrose would be taking over from Sue Gollifer as the new Executive Director of the ISEA International Headquarters.
+The ISEA International Headquarters was previously hosted at the University of Brighton in the UK.
+As of ISEA2022 ISEA HQ is based at the University for the Creative Arts.